 Fairfax City councilmembers voted unanimously to set the FY2012 real estate tax rate at 93.7 cents and halve the 1 cent originally proposed to fund stormwater projects at a budget meeting Thursday night.

 Property owners in the city limits will pay 94.2 cents per $100 assessed value next year.

-City staff started out the budget discussion with a recommended $1 real estate tax rate, 4.5 cents above the current rate.
+discussion with a recommended $1 real estate tax rate, 4.5 cents above the current rate.
 Since then, the City Council have made cuts to department budgets and split the proposed 1 cent stormwater rate in half.

 The halved cent will provide $390,000 for stormwater maintenance projects.